Nonparametric adaptive estimation of order 1 Sobol indices in stochastic models, with an application to Epidemiology: Sobol indices for epidemiological problems

-For the numerical experiment, we consider a close population of 1200 individuals, starting with $S_0^{1200}=1190$, $I_0^{1200}=10$ and $R_0^{1200}=0$.
-The parameters distributions are uniformly distributed with $\lambda/N \in [1/15000, 3/15000]$ and $\mu \in [1/15,3/15]$.
-Here the randomness associated with the Poisson point measures is treated as the nuisance random factor in \eqref{modelsto}.\\ We compute the Jansen estimators of $S_{\lambda}$ and $S_{\mu}$ for the deterministic meta-model \eqref{metamodele}, with $n=30,000$ simulations.
-For the estimators of $S_{\lambda}$ and $S_{\mu}$ in the SDE, we compute the Jansen estimators with $n=10,000$ (i.e. $n(p+1)=30,000$ calls to the function $f$), and the estimators based on Nadaraya-Watson and on wavelet regressions with $n=30,000$ simulations. \\
+We compute the Jansen estimators of $S_{\lambda }$ and $S_{\mu }$ for the deterministic meta-model \eqref{metamodele}, with $n=30{,}000$ simulations ($n(p+1)=90{,}000$ calls to the function $f$) and choose these results as benchmark.
+For the estimators of $S_{\lambda }$ and $S_{\mu }$ in the SDE, we compute the Jansen estimators with $n=10{,}000$ (i.e. $n(p+1)=30{,}000$ calls to the function $f$), and the estimators based on Nadaraya-Watson and on wavelet regressions with $n=30{,}000$ simulations.

 Let us comment on the results.
-First, the comparison of the different estimation methods is presented in Fig. \ref{fig:comp}.
-Since the variances in the meta-model and in the stochastic model differ, we start with comparing the distributions of $\E(Y\ |\ \lambda)$ and $\E(Y\ |\ \mu)$ that are centered around the same value, independently of whether the meta-model or the stochastic model is used.
+The comparison of the different estimation methods is presented in Fig. \ref{fig:comp}.
+Since the variances in the meta-model and in the stochastic model differ, we start with comparing the distributions of $\mathbb{E}(Y\ |\ \lambda )$ and $\mathbb{E}(Y\ |\ \mu )$ that are centered around the same value, independently of whether the meta-model or the stochastic model is used (Fig. \ref{fig:comp}(b)).
 These distributions are obtained from 1,000 Monte-carlo simulations.
-In Fig. \ref{fig:comp}(b), taking the meta-model as a benchmark, we see that the wavelet estimator performs well for both $\lambda$ and $\mu$ while Nadaraya-Watson regression estimator performs well only for $\mu$ and exhibit biases for $\lambda$.
-Jansen estimator on the stochastic model exhibit biases for both $\lambda$ and $\mu$. \\
+Because theoretical values are not available, we take the meta-model as a benchmark.
+We see that the wavelet estimator performs well for both $\lambda $ and $\mu $ while Nadaraya-Watson regression estimator exhibit biases for $\lambda $.
+Jansen estimator on the stochastic model exhibit biases for both $\lambda $ and $\mu $.

+We try to comment on the biases that are observed.
+When looking at Fig. \ref{fig:exampleSIR30000}, the simulations can give very noisy $Y$'s: extinctions of the epidemics can be seen in very short time in simulations, due to the initial randomness of the trajectories.
+This produces distributions for $Y$'s that are not unimodal or with peaks at 0, which makes the estimation of $\mathbb{E}(Y\ |\ \lambda )$ or $\mathbb{E}(Y \ |\ \mu )$ more difficult.
+The wavelet estimator seems to cope well with this situation.